zs0000/blog/_posts/breeding-crested-geckos-beginner-guide.md

 ---
 title: 'Breeding Crested Geckos: A Beginners Guide'
 excerpt: 'Pairing your first two Crested Geckos can be daunting, especially as a beginner.
 Details on everything from enclosure size, to incubation medium, to hatch time, and more!
 Find out all you need to know about breeding Crested Geckos for the first time!'
-description: 'Details on how to Breed Crested Geckos.
-Find out what calcium sacks are, if a Crested Gecko is ready to pair, and more'
+description: 'First time Breeding Crested Geckos?
+This is a Beginners guide to pairing Crested Geckos, that answers everything from Is my gecko big enough, to if crested geckos can live together or not.
+We even cover What Calcium sacks are, and what size house you would need for your pairings.'
 coverImage: '/assets/blog/breeding-crested-geckos-beginners-guide/18.jpg'
 date: '2021-07-05T06:22:02.322Z'
 author: